Perched high on top of one of the giant new reactor buildings under construction at Taishan we had a view over the entire site.

 Others, like George Osborne, see a great opportunity.

 As one member of the British delegation explained to me, deeper commercial engagement will give China a bigger stake in Britain's success.
-Britain's goodwill in opening up to Chinese firms could engender better ties and reciprocal opportunities for British firms in China's nuclear industry.'Balanced'
+Britain's goodwill in opening up to Chinese firms could engender better ties and reciprocal opportunities for British firms in China's nuclear industry.